- Chapter 1. Principles and Purpose

 A. Informal Resolution

-Some first offenses are properly handled and remedied by an Informal Resolution with the Faculty Member teaching the specific academic exercise in which they occur.
-In the event the Faculty Member is unavailable, the chair of the department may appoint a designee, who may act on the Faculty Member’s behalf throughout the Academic Misconduct process.
+Some first offenses are properly handled and remedied by an Informal Resolution for the course or program in which the Academic Misconduct occurred.
+In the event the Faculty Member is unavailable, or the academic exercise was evaluated by more than one person, the chair of the department may appoint a designee to participate in the Academic Misconduct process as a representative of the University.

 B. Facilitated Resolution